aws-powertools/powertools-lambda-python/docs/roadmap.md

 **Major updates**

-- [ ] Decide whether to use Amazon Chime or Zoom (we had audio setup issues on Discord)
+- [x] Decide whether to use Amazon Chime or Zoom (we had audio setup issues on Discord)
+- [ ] Experiment running monthly roadmap review as an open call
+    - [ ] Settle on monthly roadmap review agenda
+    - [ ] Invite Discord community
+    - [ ] Update roadmap page with Discord event

 ### Authentication (SigV4)